ValentinForster/AIRGroup14/README.md

 ## Notes

 - We will explore whether it is more effective to use a pretrained DPR model on German datasets or fine-tune a model from scratch.
-- We acknowledge that the dataset lacks Score and Title Score, which are usually present in DPR datasets.
-This missing data may impact our results, and we will address this limitation in our analysis.
+- We acknowledge that GermandQuAD lacks Score and Title Score, which are usually present in DPR datasets.
+We opted for 10 and 8 as score and title score, respectively.
+As this decision may impact our results, we will address this limitation in our analysis.

-Should we use article titles or chapter titles as the main title for our project?
-Further discussions and decisions will be made during the course of the project.
+- We chose the article title rather than the chapter title for GermanQuAD